Helloween: Early years and first album (1984–1986)

 Helloween was formed 1984 in Hamburg, West Germany.
-The original line-up included Kai Hansen on vocals and rhythm guitar, Michael Weikath on lead guitar, Markus Grosskopf on bass and Ingo Schwichtenberg on drums.
-That year, the band signed with Noise Records and recorded two songs for a Noise compilation record called Death Metal.
+Its name was inspired by the film Halloween.
+The original line-up included Kai Hansen on vocals and guitar, Michael Weikath on guitar, Markus Grosskopf on bass and Ingo Schwichtenberg on drums.
+That year, the band signed with Noise Records and recorded two songs for a Noise compilation album called Death Metal.
 The compilation featured the bands Hellhammer, Running Wild and Dark Avenger.
-The two tracks were "Oernst of Life" by Weikath and Hansen's "Metal Invaders," a faster version of which would appear on the band's first full-length album.
+The two tracks were "Oernst of Life" by Weikath and Hansen's "Metal Invaders", a faster version of which would appear on the band's first full-length album.

 Helloween recorded and released its first record in 1985, a self-titled EP containing five tracks.
 Also that year, the band released its first full-length album, Walls of Jericho, which helped spawn speed metal.
 During the following concert tour, Hansen had difficulties singing and playing the guitar at the same time.
 Hansen's last recording as the band's lead singer was in 1986 on a vinyl EP titled Judas, which contained the song "Judas" and live versions of "Ride the Sky" and "Guardians" recorded at Gelsenkirchen.
 (The CD edition has the live introduction, but the songs have been replaced with studio versions and crowd noise spliced in.)
-Following these releases, Helloween began the search for a new vocalist.
+Following these releases, Helloween started the search for a new vocalist.

-Hansen said in an interview 1999:
+Hansen explained in an interview 1999:

-"We wanted to go for a lot more intricate stuff on the guitar and more technical.
+We wanted to go for a lot more intricate stuff on the guitar and more technical.
 So it was like getting harder and harder for me without having big experience on vocals.
 I never had lessons or anything and I was not that fixed on the guitar yet so it was getting difficult.
 On the other hand we thought it would be really cool to have a real front man, a real singer.
-We heard Queensryche, the first album that they did, and we thought wow that would be cool to have a singer like that who could be very stable on the high soaring notes and have a lot of expression."
+We heard Queensryche, the first album that they did, and we thought wow that would be cool to have a singer like that who could be very stable on the high soaring notes and have a lot of expression.